 Summary

-The Colombian Political Constitution recognises the right of equal treatment and the prohibition of discrimination on basis of sex, race, national origin, language, religion or ideology.
-In the legal framework, Colombia has provided special protection for other groups like disabled people, unionised employees and pregnant women.
-The Colombian Constitutional Court has developed the special protection on anti-discrimination laws even further for other groups.
+The Colombian Political Constitution recognizes the right to equal treatment and the prohibition of discrimination based on sex, race, national origin, language, religion or ideology.
+In the legal framework, Colombia has provided special protection for other groups like disabled people, unionized employees and pregnant women.
+The Colombian Constitutional Court has developed special protection on anti-discrimination laws even further for other groups.

 Extent of Protection